ingenii-solutions/azure-data-platform-databricks-runtime/README.md

 The data pipeline looks to move data between several containers mounted from cloud storage.
 The mount points follow the pattern `/dbfs/mnt/<name>`:
 1. `raw`: Files from your data sources to be ingested should appear here, at the location `/dbfs/mnt/raw/<source name, e.g. Bloomberg>/<table name>/<filename>`.
 The filename should be unique within the source and table name to separate individual files to be ingested, for example daily files should have a date in the file name.
-1. `archive`: Once the data file has been ingested, it's moved to this container with a matching folder path to the raw contianer.
+1. `archive`: Raw files are moved here to a matching folder path to the raw container.
+This for any pre-processing required, ingesting the file to a staging Delta table, and long-term storage.
 1. `source`: Hosts the files for the Delta tables of the data you've ingested.
 1. `orchestration`: Hosts the Import File Delta table, which contains details about each file ingestion, both to keep a history and to drive the data pipeline code.
 1. `dbt`: Contains the dbt configuration that holds source table information and tests.